 - a licensed person who, for another, and for compensation, or with the intent to receive compensation, acts as an agent for others in the performance of one or more services of real estate; this includes transactions involving business enterprises or opportunities.
-As set forth in Chapter 475, F.S., the term broker also includes: - 1) any person who advertises rental property information or lists - 2) any person who is a general partner of a brokerage partnership, or an officer or director of a brokerage corporation if they perform brokerage activity.
-An unlicensed person can be an officer or partner of a real estate entity as long as they do not engage in brokerage activity, and - 3) any person or entity who lists, advertises for sale, promotes, or sells by any means whatsoever one or more time-share periods per year on behalf of others, except as otherwise provided by law
+As set forth in Chapter 475, F.S., the term broker also includes: - 1) any person who advertises rental property information or lists - 2) any person who is a general partner of a brokerage partnership, or an officer or director of a brokerage corporation, and - 3) any person or entity who lists, advertises for sale, promotes, or sells by any means whatsoever one or more time-share periods per year on behalf of others, except as otherwise provided by law compensation in Florida must have a Florida real estate license.
+There are a few exemptions which are covered in this section.